RobertAndion/Discord_Music_Bot/README.md

 .reboot
 ```
 This command will reboot both Lavalink and the bot directly from discord.
-Right now it requires administrator permissions but in the future it will be tied to the
-owners discord ID so only the server owner may reboot.
+This command is tied to the owners discord ID so only the server owner may reboot.
 Please read more about how to set it up above.
+Note: This function should be used before trying clearcache to fix bot errors.
 *To not use this function remove line 4, and 40-44 in bot.py*

 ```